How I built an invisible executive studio

 Now I spend the afternoon of the shoot, and I publish the next morning.

-More importantly: the executive walks out of the room thinking that didn't feel like a shoot.
-That's the whole game.
+We are preserving the integrity and soul of capture.
 The minute someone feels managed, they perform.
 The minute they perform, you can hear it.
 The minute you can hear it, the audience leaves.

 The studio is an anti-performance device.